Mostafa-Eltazy/symf-art/README.md

 # symfart
-A basic Journa CRUD application using php/Symfony framework.
+A basic Journal CRUD application using php/Symfony framework.